PayString/paystring-documentation/docs/best-practices.md

 The PayID protocol is flexible and supports a wide range of implementations.
 To ensure security, follow these best practices.

+## Private API

+The rivate API does not currently include authentication.
+Therefore, this API MUST only be exposed to trusted IP ranges, and **MUST NOT** be exposed publicly.

 ## Use TLS (Transport Layer Security) 1.3

 To ensure security, both the PayID client and the PayID server must use the latest TLS 1.3, as described in [RFC 8446](https://tools.ietf.org/html/rfc8446).
 TLS 1.3 is faster and safer than its predecessors, and offers these advantages: